$B_c^{\pm}$-$^{12}$C states and detailed study of momentum space method for $\Upsilon$- and $\eta_b$-nucleus bound states: Initial study of the - He and - C bound states with and without the Coulomb potentials

-We solve Eq.~(\ref{kgecoul}) using the direct double spherical Bessel transform for the following cases: (i) Nuclear and attractive Coulomb potentials ($B_c^-$-$^{12}$C), (ii) nuclear and repulsive Coulomb potentials ($B_c^+$-$^{12}$C)), (iii) only nuclear potentials, (iv) only Coulomb potentials, and (v) the cases of the term $2EV_c \to 0$ in the right hand side of Eq.~(\ref{kgecoul}), in the right hand of the expansion, $(E-V_c)^2 = E^2 + V_c^2 - 2 E V_c$ (see Eq.~(\ref{hamcdisc}) with $E \leftrightarrow \varepsilon_{n\ell}$).
-The results are presented in Table~\ref{tblcoul}.
-We make this comparison to see the interference effect between the dominant nuclear and Coulomb potentials, which arises naturally for the relativistic K.G. equation case but not for the lowest order Schr\"{o}dinger equation.
-Solving Eq.~(\ref{kgecoul}) for $n =1$, $\ell = 0$ and the Coulomb potential alone, we get energies, $\varepsilon_{n\ell} = \varepsilon_{10} \approx \pm 1.4$~MeV for $\pm |V_c|$, with a small asymmetry between the cases of the attractive and repulsive Coulomb potentials, that arises from the $V^2_c$ term and diminishes the energy $E$ in both cases.
+We solve Eq.~(\ref{kgecoul}) using the direct double spherical Bessel transform for the following cases: (i) nuclear and attractive Coulomb potentials ($B_c^-$-$^{12}$C), (ii) nuclear and repulsive Coulomb potentials ($B_c^+$-$^{12}$C), (iii) only nuclear potentials, (iv) only Coulomb potentials, and (v) the cases of the term $2\varepsilon V_c \to 0$ in the right-hand side of Eq.~(\ref{kgecoul}), on the right-hand side of the expansion, $(\varepsilon-V_c)^2 = \varepsilon^2 + V_c^2 - 2 \varepsilon V_c$.
+The results are presented in Table~\ref{tblcoul4} (see also Table~\ref{tblcoul} in Appendix~\ref{ApxA}).
+We make this comparison to see the interference effect between the dominant strong nuclear and Coulomb potentials, which arises naturally for the relativistic K.G. equation case but not for the lowest-order Schr\"{o}dinger equation.
+Solving Eq.~(\ref{kgecoul}) for $n =1$, $\ell = 0$ and the Coulomb potential alone, we get energies, $E_{n\ell} = E_{10} \approx \pm 1.4$~MeV for $\pm |V_c|$, with a small asymmetry between the cases of the attractive and repulsive Coulomb potentials, that arises from the $V^2_c$ term and diminishes the energy $E$ in both cases.
 Naively one could expect that the bound-state energies obtained including the nuclear and attractive (or repulsive) Coulomb potentials to be around 1.4 MeV deeper (or shallower) than the case of the nuclear potential alone, however, in fact we obtain more than 3 to 4 MeV difference for the 1s state.
-This happens because the nuclear potential dominates $E$ in the term $2EV_c$ that appears when we include the Coulomb potential.
+This happens because the nuclear potential dominates $\varepsilon$ in the term $2\varepsilon V_c$ that appears when we include the Coulomb potential.
 The ''interference'' between the nuclear and Coulomb potentials is responsible for this larger difference.
-By making the term $2EV_c \to 0$, we nearly recover the energies found for the case of only nuclear interaction, aside from a small difference due to the $V^2_c$ term.
-This shows that when including the Coulomb interaction, the nuclear potential dominates $E$, as one can expect.
+By making the term $2\varepsilon V_c \to 0$, we nearly recover the energies found for the case of only nuclear interaction, aside from a small difference due to the $V^2_c$ term.
+This shows that when including the Coulomb interaction, the nuclear potential dominates $\varepsilon$, as one can expect.
 Although the Coulomb effect is small, such behavior described above cannot be seen in a naive treatment using the Schr\"{o}dinger equation without including up to the $V_c^2$ term.